Associations and institutions are welcome to apply to become members of the ALCC.

 Modern copyright starts with the printing press and follows the invention of new technologies that facilitate the reproduction of content.

-While the scope of what was protected by the Statute of Anne, and the duration material is protected for, is much narrower than what is protected now, the Statute is the genesis of the modern copyright system.
+While the scope of what was protected by the Statute of Anne, and the duration material is protected for, was much narrower than what is protected now, it is the genesis of the modern copyright system.

 Phenomena such as peer-to-peer (P2P) file sharing, content snippets on search engines and social media and meme culture are just a few examples of how the internet has arguably become the biggest technological challenge to copyright owners so far, and has resulted in huge shifts in copyright law globally.